redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 3. Add a repository name and click the green "Create repository" button.
 While not strictly required, **it is a very good idea to match this name to the name of your local Git repository.**

-4. On the next page, copy the Git URL
+4. On the next page, copy the Git URL.

 5. Switch over to your terminal window.